svalat/homelinux/README.md

 CAUTION, you need a recent vesion of `nodejs` otherwise homelinux silently fail to detect the system packages due to lack of `child_process.execSync()`.

+If you want to be able to uninstall the packages or make clean update with previous removal of the files, you might want to enable usage of GNU stow in the config file.
+You previously need to install `stow` in your system or into the prefix as a first package to be install with stow disabled.

 Installation
 ------------